lankyghana/Cohort-Enrollment-System-CES-/docs/SETUP.md

 If you encounter issues:
 1. Check the [Troubleshooting](#troubleshooting) section
-2. Review Supabase logs in the dashboard
+2. Review Laravel logs in `backend/storage/logs`
 3. Check browser console for errors
 4. Create an issue in the repository